-Behavioral Health Inpatient Facility: A health care institution, as defined in R9-10-101, that provides continuous treatment to an individual experiencing a behavioral health issue that causes the individual to:
+Behavioral Health Inpatient Facility: A health care institution, as defined in A.A.C.
+R9-10-101, that provides continuous treatment to an individual experiencing a behavioral health issue that causes the individual to:

 - a.
-Have a limited or reduced ability to meet the individual's basic physical needs: - b.
+Have a limited or reduced ability to meet the individual's basic physical needs; - b.
 Suffer harm that significantly impairs the individual's judgment, reason, behavior, or capacity to recognize reality; - c.
 Be a danger to self; - d.
 Be a danger to others; - e.
-Be persistently or acutely disabled as defined in A.R.S. §36-501; or - f.
-Be gravely disabled.
+Be a person with a persistent or acute disability as defined in A.R.S. §36-501; or - f.
+Be a person with a grave disability as defined in A.R.S. §36-501.

-Nursing facility, including Religious Nonmedical Health Care Institutions: The Contractor shall provide nursing facility services for members.
-The nursing facility must be licensed and Medicare/Medicaid certified by ADHS in accordance with 42 CFR 483 to provide inpatient room, board and nursing services to members who require these services on a continuous basis but who do not require hospital care or direct daily care from a physician.
-(Religious Nonmedical Health Care Institutions are exempt from state licensing requirements).
+Nursing Facility, including Religious Nonmedical Health Care Institutions: The Contractor shall provide nursing facility services for members.
+The nursing facility must be licensed and Medicare/Medicaid certified by ADHS in accordance with 42 CFR 483 to provide inpatient room, board and nursing services to members who require these services on a continuous basis but who do not require hospital care or direct daily care from a physician (Religious Nonmedical Health Care Institutions are exempt from state licensing requirements).